Standing in what was once an active volcano…

 This is not a typical cone-shaped volcano.
 This volcano is called a shield volcano as it was built almost entirely of fluid lava flows.
 Lava travels at such a fast rate of speed out of this type of volcano that it results in a steady accumulation of broad sheets of lava.
 These layers solidify and form what appears to be a warrior’s shield lying on the ground (hence its name).

-The map above indicates shaded areas where lava and ash covered Northern California regions after eruptions of Mount Saint Helena and Sonoma Mountain more than 3 million years ago.
+The map indicates shaded areas where lava and ash covered Northern California regions after eruptions of Mount Saint Helena and Sonoma Mountain more than 3 million years ago.